 New Zealand is made up of islands that are rich in topographic diversity.
 Home to snow-capped peaks, vast coastlines, beech and ancient forests, fertile plains, rainforests, volcanoes and geysers, you can feel as though you’ve seen all the world has to offer just by visiting the two main islands.
-There is the opportunity to go on multi-day hikes, or alternatively hikes that are more suitable for families with children.
+There is the opportunity to go on multi-day hikes, which can be great fun for couples!

 With the Abel Tasman National Park, The Tongariro Crossing and The Milford Track to take advantage of whilst in New Zealand.